qualityshepherd/brine/posts/southern_coast.md

 **0101 Dark Tower**
 A pale stone tower rises from overgrown grass, its stones etched with fading runes.
 No path leads to its door; windows dark and silent.
 Even in bright sun, the tower casts no shadow. **Varjo** (`Shadow Mage, Hermit, Compulsive Counter`), dwells within the tower's _shadow_ (not the tower itself), writing a book he believes will make him immortal.
 He can't abide trespassers.
 He yells from his dark tower to any who come too close: _"you there... do fuck off!"_

-**0102 Razor's Edge**: A mountain stream violently slashes a path, waters churning with deadly fury.
+**0102 Razor's Edge**: A mountain stream violently slashes a path; waters churning with deadly fury.
 A single weathered bridge—more rope and rotting planks than structure—spans the 50' chasm.
 It looks unlikely to bear anything heavier than a whisper.
+Halfway across, stands a pack mule, ears flat, unmoving.
+Its owner is nowhere to be seen.

-**0103 The Alarum Fields** Rare orange flowers, called Alarums, emit a soft, high-pitched hum when approached, warning of unseen dangers.
+**0103 The Alarum Fields** Rare orange flowers, called Alarums, emit a soft, high-pitched hum when approached; warning of unseen dangers.
 Locals harvest and dry them to make natural alarms, or brew a tea famed for sharpening wits and bolstering resolve.
+Moving through the field sets them off; each flower a different pitch, together loud enough to carry.
+Everyone knows you're here.

 **0104 Respite Grove** A peaceful grove of orange-barked trees, constantly falling leaves carpet the ground.
 Serene hum urges reflection.
+A bedroll left behind, neatly folded.
+Whoever rested here didn't take it when they left.
 Resting here doubles any healing.

-**0105 Shadow Dragon Lair** The Dragon communicates with imprisoned Hag Kalg via shadow-speech, plotting her escape from the Prison of Mon.
-Moonlight mushrooms dimly illuminate the cave entrance, their glow nearly indistinguishable from the dragon's shifting form.
+**0105 Shadow Dragon Lair** Moonlight mushrooms cluster at the cave mouth.
+Their glow betrays shifting darkness within.
+The air smells of char and something older.
+No bones.
+No tracks.
+Just the sense of darkness watching back.

-**0106 The Scorched Hollow** A barren landscape of blackened trees and ash, where a forest once stood.
-Charred stumps pierce the lifeless ground.
+**0106 The Scorched Hollow** Charred stumps pierce lifeless ground where a forest once stood.
 Constant winds stir ghostly patterns in the ash: wings, scales, fire.
-Nothing grows here.
+Nothing grows.
 Nothing moves.
 Only silence.

-**0107 The Ashen Thicket** A fire-ravaged forest of charred, brittle trees standing over grey ash.
-Beneath the devastation, faint luminescent shoots struggle through the scorched earth.
-At night, tiny winged fae move between the burned branches, their soft glows hinting at slow, patient restoration.
+**0107 The Ashen Thicket** Charred, brittle trees loom over dark grey ash.
+Beneath this devastation, faint luminescent shoots struggle through the scorched earth.
+Tiny winged fae flit between the burned branches; soft glows hint at slow, patient restoration.

 **0108 The Smoldering Path** A fire-scarred track winds through the fae forest, air thick with burnt wood.
 From the devastation, a white tree pierces through fresh earth; its bark smooth as bone.
 Its trunk curves like a dragon's neck, branches spread like wings, adorned with shimmering silver leaves.
 A wondrous thing of strange beauty.